 Residential students live in Columbia's dormitories, all of which are near the center of campus and within a few minutes’ walk of classrooms, the dining hall, the libraries, the gym, and Health Services.
 Students are placed randomly in either single or double rooms on single-sex floors or in single-sex suites.
 The residence halls have shared lounges, bathrooms, and—in some cases—kitchens.

 Every bedroom is provided with a bed, pillow, blanket, desk, chair, chest of drawers, closet, and either a window air conditioning unit or central air conditioning.
 Rooms are illuminated by fluorescent light.
 A loaner package of linen is provided to each residential student at the start of his or her stay.
 Included are two sheets, a pillowcase, and a towel.

 All dormitories are equipped with wireless internet.
-Each room is also provided with one or more Ethernet jacks.
 Most dorms also have their own computer labs, though students will not be able to work in the labs after curfew.